 Automated incident management doesn’t cut out humans completely.
 It places them in supervisory roles where they can act with a better context.
 Even at that, only 45% of companies have an incident response plan in place.

-When the automation gathers the logs and analyzes the cause and source of the incident, all the key info will be available to your team to initiate the corrective or preventive procedure—no need for guesswork or wasted efforts.
+When the automation gathers the logs and analyzes the cause and source of the incident, all the key info will be available to your team to initiate the corrective or preventive procedure.
+No need for guesswork or wasted efforts.

-4. Encourage Transparent Logging and Reporting
+Transparent Logging and Reporting

 Automated workflows save logs and forensic data, which provides valuable intel about the incident.

 If humans were involved, one team member could forget a key piece of information, which is common in the heat of the moment.
+Automated logging captures everything, including timestamps, actions taken, communications sent, and resolution steps, creating a complete audit-ready record.

 Your team’s ability to manage incidents automatically gives you a massive competitive edge over other organizations in your industry.